More than just a game of cat and mouse

 “Shusui-zatsuwa,” a chorography book on the Wakasa Obama area of present-day Fukui Prefecture which was completed in the mid-18th century, quoted an order given in the 13th year of Kanei (1636) to keep cats unrestrained, and commented that “things are greatly different now.”
 The fading of memories after about a century would be hard to compare to “how quickly cats’ eyes change,” but aspects of our lifestyles, such as the way cats are kept, sometimes change completely, and social trends are an underlying cause of this.
 For more details, please refer to Hideo Kuroda’s Rekishi toshite no Otogizoshi (Otogizoshi as History) (Perikansha Publishing Inc., 1996), or my work (see picture 4).

-* This interview was originally printed in Tansei 37 (Japanese language only).
+* This article was originally printed in Tansei 37 (Japanese language only).
 All information in this article is as of September 2018.